Unknown Program in Task Manager Startup Tab Windows 11/10

 See also: Force Close Program in Windows 11 without Task Manager

-What to do if the program doesn’t exist in the folder?
+What if the program’s not in the folder?

-To remove the invalid startup entry using the registry editor, follow these steps:
+To get rid of the unwanted startup entry with the registry editor, do this:

-1. Open the Start menu and type “Registry Editor” in the search bar.
+1. Hit up the Start menu and type “Registry Editor” in the search bar.

-2. Click on the “Registry Editor” app to open it.Open Regedit Windows 11
+2. Launch the “Registry Editor” app.Open Regedit Windows 11

 HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run

-5. To remove it, right-click on the entry and select “Delete“.Remove a program from showing in Task Manager Startup Windows 11
+5. Right-click it and hit “Delete“.Remove a program from showing in Task Manager Startup Windows 11

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run